About the Farm

 Developing a love for the outdoors at a young age while working with The New York Restoration Project to revamp his neighborhood creek, Wykeem started volunteering at Whitelock in 2015 when first moving to Reservoir Hill, Baltimore.
 He remained involved and furthered his role at the farm by co-leading our YouthWorks summer program in 2017 and 2018, as well as starting Saturday community fitness gatherings to advance community engagement and promote wellness in Reservoir Hill.

 We are located in Reservoir Hill at 930 Whitelock Street, Baltimore, MD (at the corner of Whitelock and Brookfield).

 Where We Sell

-We accept EBT, WIC Fruit and Vegetable, and FMNP vouchers at our market stand and mobile market and offer bonus bucks for recipients in these programs.
-For example, spend $5 on your EBT and get $10 worth of produce!
+We accept EBT, WIC Fruit and Vegetable, and FMNP vouchers at our market stand and mobile market.
+We also offer double dollars for recipients in these programs.
+For example, spend $5 on your EBT and get $10 worth of produce.

 Wednesday 5 pm – 7 pm (June – October)

 2nd Saturdays of each month 10 am – 1 pm (May – November)